Street Profits: SmackDown Tag Team Champions (2020–2021)

 As part of the 2020 Draft in October, Dawkins and Ford were drafted to the SmackDown brand.
 They would then trade the Raw Tag Team Championship to The New Day (Kofi Kingston and Xavier Woods) - who had just been drafted to the Raw brand - in exchange for the latter team's SmackDown Tag Team Championship.
 This would make the Street Profits the second team to acquire the WWE Tag Team Triple Crown.

 Upon moving to SmackDown, they began a feud with the team of Dolph Ziggler and Robert Roode.
 On the December 18 episode of SmackDown, the Street Profits successfully defended the titles against Roode and Ziggler.
 On the January 8, 2021 episode of SmackDown, Ziggler and Roode defeated the Street Profits to win the SmackDown Tag Team Championship, ending their reign at a recorded 88 days.
-On the April 1 episode of SmackDown, they failed to regain the titles in a fatal four-way match also involving The Mysterios and Chad Gable and Otis.
+On the April 1 episode of SmackDown, they failed to regain the titles in a fatal four-way match also involving The Mysterios (composed of Rey and Dominik Mysterio) and Chad Gable and Otis.
 On the June 11 episode of SmackDown, Ford suffered a partial rib fracture from Otis; the injury put Ford out of action for months.
 In September, The Street Profits began a feud with SmackDown Tag Team Champions The Usos, leading to a match between the two teams at Extreme Rules on September 26, in which The Usos retained their titles.
 On the October 15 episode of SmackDown, The Street Profits failed to win the titles against the Usos in a Street Fight.